Donald Trump Campaign Accused Of Coercing People To Attend Rallies

 — Kim (@Kim35078853) August 16, 2019

-These tweets come after Donald Trump recently insulted someone he presumably thought was a protester at a recent rally in New Hampshire.
+These tweets were posted after Donald Trump recently insulted someone he presumably thought was a protester at a recent rally in New Hampshire.
 At the rally, the president said that the person had a “serious weight problem” and joked that he should start exercising.
 However, as The Inquisitr reported, it turns out that the “protester” was actually a Trump supporter.

 The president has reportedly called the person he insulted to apologize.
-The Hill reports that he made the call on Air Force One but wasn’t able to make contact because it went to voicemail.
+The Hill reports that he made the call while aboard Air Force One but wasn’t able to make contact.
+His call allegedly went to voicemail.

-The man who was on the receiving end of the insults, Frank Dawson, has said that he was actually trying to defend the president from protesters during the speech.
+Frank Dawson, the man on the receiving end of the insults, said that, at the time, he was actually attempting to defend the president from protesters during the speech.

-“He didn’t see me rip the signs away from those three people that were sitting near us, and they were trying to cause a ruckus,” he said in an interview with Fox, as reported by The Hill.
+“He didn’t see me rip the signs away from those three people that were sitting near us, and they were trying to cause a ruckus,” Dawson said in an interview with Fox, as reported by The Hill.

 “It wasn’t going to happen beside me because I’m trying to listen to my president.”